AdobeDocs/experience-platform.en/help/landing/api-authentication.md

 * `{API_KEY}`
 * `{IMS_ORG}`

 To maintain the security of your applications and users, all requests to Adobe I/O APIs must be authenticated and authorized using standards such as OAuth and JSON Web Tokens (JWT).
-The JWT is then used along with client-specific information to generate your personal access token.
+A JWT is used along with client-specific information to generate your personal access token.

-This tutorial covers the steps of authentication through the creation of an access token outlined in the following flowchart:
+This tutorial covers how to gather the required credentials to authenticate Platform API calls, as outlined in the following flowchart:

 ![](./images/api-authentication/authentication-flowchart.png)